Summertime (From "Porgy and Bess")

-Информация о правообладателе: ℗ This compilation (P) 1993 by EMI Records Ltd
+Информация о правообладателе: ℗ 2009 The copyright in this sound recording is owned by EMI Records Ltd.

 Summertime (From "Porgy and Bess")